aaronvdberg/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Files

-Each of the following line is a shell script file except school.mgc.
+Each of the following lines is a shell script file except school.mgc.

 | FILE | DESCRIPTION |
 | ----------- | ----------- |